 Simply put, sustainable coffee, served sustainably is our aspiration.
 We know that designing and building green stores is not only responsible, it is cost effective as well.
 The energy and passion of our green apron partners has inspired us to find ways to operate a greener store that will generate even greater cost savings while reducing impact.

 Sustainability is extremely important, and it looks like Starbucks is working harder everyday to promote a healthy environment.
 I don't know about you, but I am totally looking forward to ordering a PSL in one of Starbucks' Greener Stores in the future.
 Breathing clean air is kind of a win-win situation.
-Hopefully, the U.S. will start seeing more businesses creating "greener" versions of their stores on the heels of Starbucks' latest eco-friendly framework.
+Hopefully, the United States will start seeing more businesses creating "greener" versions of their stores on the heels of Starbucks' latest eco-friendly framework.